NBISweden/knowledgetransfercrashcourses/README.md

 An alternative way to manage environments, that provide an even higher level of reproduciblility by providing also the operating system, are *containers* such as `docker` and `singularity`.
 These are *not* covered in this crash course.

 ### 3. Virtual terminals
 When running workflows on a cluster, a *virtual terminal*, such as `tmux`, that allows you to start the workflow and then log out is extremely useful.
-Take the [**Tmux Crash Course**](/TmuxCrashCourse/TmuxCrashCourse.md) to learn how to use it.
+Take the [**Tmux Crash Course**](/TmuxCrashCourse/README.md) to learn how to use it.

 ### 4. Workflow tools
 A workflow tool, such as `snakemake` allows a structured way to construct, document and run (and rerun) an analysis project.`snakemake` automatizes running multiple samples, running parallel jobs on a cluster, using conda, and more.
-Take the [**Snakemake Crash course**](/SnakemakeCrashCourse/SnakemakeCrashCourse.md) to learn how to use it.
+Take the [**Snakemake Crash course**](/SnakemakeCrashCourse/README.md) to learn how to use it.

-An alternative workflow tool is `nextflow`, which is *not* covered here. for `snakemake` and `nextflow` there are ready-made workflows available at [snakemake-workflows](https://github.com/snakemake-workflows) and [nf-core](https://nf-co.re/pipelines).
+An alternative workflow tool is `nextflow`, which is *not* covered here.
+For both `snakemake` and `nextflow` collections of ready-made workflows are available at [snakemake-workflows](https://github.com/snakemake-workflows) and [nf-core](https://nf-co.re/pipelines).